 Retinoblastoma is a rare cancer of the retina of the eye.
 The retina is in the back of the eye.
 It’s the part of the eye that receives light.
 Retinoblastoma is the most common tumor affecting the eye in children.
 It almost always occurs in children less than 5 years old.

 The cancer is caused by a change in a gene.
 It may be a gene passed down from parents (inherited).
 Or it may be a gene change that happens by chance (sporadic).

-In 1 out of 3 children with retinoblastoma, it’s present at birth (congenital).
-Of these children, 1 out of 4 has a form passed on from parents.
-It usually affects both eyes.
+In 1 out of 3 children with retinoblastoma, it’s present at birth (congenital), and the gene change is int all cells in the body.
+This is known as hereditary retinoblastoma.
+Of these children, 1 out of 4 has the gene passed on from parents.
+In this form, the retinoblastoma usually affects both eyes.
 It also increases the risk of other cancers such as sarcoma and melanoma.

 In 2 out of 3 children with retinoblastoma, it occurs by chance.
 In these cases, it affects only one eye.
 There is not an increased risk of other cancers.

 What are the symptoms of retinoblastoma in a child?

 Symptoms may affect one or both eyes.
 Symptoms can occur a bit differently in each child.
 They can include:

 - Leukocoria.
 This is an abnormal white reflection from the retina of the eye.
 The dark center part of the eye (pupil) actually looks white.
 This may only be seen during a doctor's exam or in a flash photo.